1861

 Fort Ethan Allen, Virginia (28 September 1861 – 6 October 1861):

-- While encamped near Fort Ethan Allen, individual companies from the 47th Pennsylvania Volunteers were ordered to picket duty within 4-5 miles of camp, as well as drilled daily and inspected regularly;
+- While encamped near Fort Ethan Allen, individual companies from the 47th Pennsylvania Volunteers were ordered to picket duty within four to five miles of camp, as well as drilled daily and inspected regularly;

 - During the evening of 6 October, the regiment broke camp, and marched for Camp Griffin, Virginia beginning at 3 a.m. on 7 October.
 As they progressed, they pushed back Confederate pickets along the entire route to Lewinsville, Virginia.